Make: A DIY Nature Explorer Kit (from a Shoebox!)

 NATURE KIT ACCESSORIES:

-• A magnifying glass (for outdoor use I use this plastic kind)
+- A magnifying glass (for outdoor play, I use this plastic kind)

 Use a shoebox and two pieces of scrap cardboard for the base of your explorer trunk.
-Measure the inside of your shoebox, subtract a half-inch from all sides, then cut 2 pieces of scrap cardboard to those dimesions.
+Measure the inside of your shoebox, subtract a half-inch from all sides, then cut two pieces of scrap cardboard to those dimensions.

-Cut one long side of your shoebox lid at the top & bottom to create a flap (as shown at middle).
+Cut one long side of your shoebox lid at the top & bottom to create a flap (as shown in the middle).
 This will create the “hinge” for your trunk lid.

-Glue on the top of your shoebox and cover your shoebox with brown paper
+Glue on the top of your shoebox and cover it with brown paper.

-Optional: Cover your inner cardboard pieces with paper
+Cover the inner cardboard liners with paper (optional).

 Cover your cardboard squares with colorful paper.